North Carolina men’s divorce attorneys provide answers to frequently asked questions about divorce laws and the divorce process in North Carolina.

 However, I would speak to an attorney prior to filing for divorce on your own, so that they can discuss with you the other possible claims that may be available to you.

-In North Carolina, you do not need to prove fault for divorce.
+According to North Carolina divorce laws, you do not need to prove fault for divorce.
 As long as you prove there has been a period of one year of separation and that one party has resided in North Carolina for six months prior to the filing of the action, then you can apply for a divorce.
 Fault as no place in a strict Absolute Divorce action.

 In North Carolina, a parent cannot change the minor child’s last name without the other parent’s consent except in limited circumstances.
 If the other parent is deceased, then the other parent can change the minor child’s last name.
 Also, if the minor child is 16, then the consent of the other parent is not necessary.